-CAP Activities Implemented Overall CAP Status 10 10 Closed
+CAP Activities Implemented Overall CAP Status 10 7 Open

-Management implemented all of the corrective action plan activities to address the seven (7) findings and three (3) recommendations in the original audit report.
+Management implemented seven (7) of the 10 corrective action plan activities to address the seven (7) findings and three (3) recommendations in the original audit report.
+The remaining three (3) activities are due June 1, 2020.